go-spatial/tegola/README.md

 The following environment variables can be used for debugging:

 `TEGOLA_SQL_DEBUG` specify the type of SQL debug information to output.
-Currently support two values:
+Currently, supporting two values:

-- `LAYER_SQL`: print layer SQL as they are parsed from the config file.
+- `LAYER_SQL` will print layer SQL as they are parsed from the config file.
-- `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.
+- `EXECUTE_SQL` will print SQL that is executed for each tile request, and the number of items it returns or an error.

 #### Usage